02-01-2017 (Newsletter Issue 3/17)

 The application process includes a formal examination as well as an examination on absolute grounds of refusal.

-If the formal requirements are not fulfilled, the IPO of Montenegro invites the applicant to submit the missing documents.
+If the formal requirements are not fulfilled (outlook of the mark, list of goods/services, complete information about the applicant and/or application form is missing), the IPO of Montenegro invites the applicant to submit the missing documents.
 The deadline for submission the necessary documents is 30 days as from the receipt of the invitation (this term is not extendable).
 In case the Applicant meets the deadline of 30 days and the missing documents are submitted, the filing date of the trademark application will be the date of fulfilling the formal requirements.
 In case the applicant does not fulfill requirements within the deadline of 30 days, the application will be rejected.
+In case the POA or payment receipt is missing, then the local office issued the official action and invites the Applicant to submit the necessary evidence within 60 days.

 After filing a new Trademark Application, it enters into the Examination procedure in which absolute grounds of refusal are examined, while relative grounds are subject to opposition proceedings.
 Trademark applications in Montenegro are published for opposition purposes.
 In case opposition was not filed during the opposition period, or was rejected after filing, the IPO invites the Applicant to proceed with payment of registration fees, protection fees for 10 years period and publication fees.